 This book will be of interest to scholars working in cultural linguistics, ethnolinguistics, linguistic anthropology, comparative semantics, and translation studies.

 List of Tables

 List of Figures

 Chapter 2.
 Linguistic Worldview: A Historical Background

 Chapter 3.
 Linguistic Worldview Research Today: A Survey of Approaches

 Chapter 4.
 In Search of Compatible Answers: Three Case Studies

 Chapter 5.
 Where Do We Go?
 The Challenges of Contemporary World

 Adam Głaz, affiliated with Maria Curie-Skłodowska University (UMCS) in Lublin, Poland, researches in cognitive and cultural linguistics, linguistic worldview, and translation.
-He has authored two monographs (The Dynamics of Meaning, 2002; Extended Vantage Theory in Linguistic Application, 2012; both published by UMCS Press) and several dozen articles.
-He has edited or co-edited ten volumes, most recently Languages-Cultures-Worldviews: Focus on Translation (Palgrave Macmillan 2019).
-Głaz has also been translating in linguistics and general humanities, including two monographs (by Anna Wierzbicka and Jerzy Bartmiński).
+He has authored two monographs (The Dynamics of Meaning, 2002; Extended Vantage Theory in Linguistic Application, 2012) and several dozen articles.
+He has edited or co-edited ten volumes, most recently Languages-Cultures-Worldviews: Focus on Translation (2019).
+Głaz has also been translated in linguistics and general humanities, including two monographs (by Anna Wierzbicka and Jerzy Bartmiński).